Peter Quilter: Other works

 The Morning After a modern comedy about love, sex and relationships.

 The Actress a theatrical comedy which had its world premiere in Rio de Janeiro in May 2015.

 Saving Jason a new black comedy which had its London premiere at the Park Theatre in 2016.

-Duets an award-winning romantic comedy for a cast of two actors that has been performed in 20 countries.

 Celebrity filmed for Polish TV as Rodzinny Show and performed on stage in Sweden, Denmark, the Czech Republic and Canada.

 Just the Ticket a one-woman comedy, which had its world premiere at Australia's Ensemble Theatre in February 2011.

 Curtain Up! an all-female comedy which has played in many European countries.

 The Nightingales a comedy with music which Premiered at the Contra Kreiss Theater in Bonn Germany in 2012.